sandipsahoo2k2/my/articles/engineering/aws/certifications_pillars.md

-## Important fundamental Questions for AWS interviews /  Certifications
+## Fundamental Questions for AWS interviews / Certifications

 #### Explain about the SNS, SQS and SES services?
 Amazon Simple Notification Service (SNS) is fully managed, secured, available messaging services by AWS that help decouple server less applications, micro-services, and distributed systems.
 SNS can be started within minutes from either AWS management console, command-line interface, or software development kit.